hashicorp/field-workshops-terraform/instructor-guides/success_with_remote_workshops.md

 ## Zoom meeting or Zoom webinar?
 Zoom meetings can accommodate up to 100 participants by default.
 If you think you're going to have a workshop larger than this please reach out on Slack in the #se-workshops channel.

+## Enabling Break-out Sessions

+To enable break-out sessions open your Zoom application and under your profile picture in the top right select the Gear icon.

+Select "Advanced Features"

+"View Advanced Features" - This will open a webpage

+Under Meeting, select In Meeting (Advanced)

+Turn on Breakout Room's and select "Allow host to assign participants to breakout rooms when scheduling" (**NOTE THIS WILL DISABLE REMOTE ASSISTANCE**)

+## Using Break-Out Sessions In Zoom

+Once a Zoom begins, in the menu bezel there should be a new button called "Breakout Rooms"

+Select this option and configure your break-out room.

+You will recieve a configuration screen in which you can manually or automatically push your participants into break-out rooms.

+Once selected you will receieve an additional menu that allows you to manage the break-out rooms and individual participants.

 ## Tips and Tricks
 Start the Zoom at least 10 minutes before the official start time.